xeodocs/xeodocs-system-design/docs/system-design/06-infrastructure-and-security.md

 ### Access Control
 - **Role-Based Access:** Currently single role (Administrator), but designed to support granular permissions in the future.
 - **API Security:**
-  - Endpoints are protected and require valid authentication (Session or API Key).
+  - Endpoints are protected and require valid authentication (JWT/Cookie or API Key).
   - Input validation on all endpoints to prevent injection attacks.

 ### Data Protection